Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "*You* didn’t."

 Xiù nodded.
-"Just...I mean, ever since I was little I dreamed of being a famous actress.
+"Just...
+I mean, ever since I was little I dreamed of being a famous actress.
 This feels a lot like I’m making that dream happen, and she hates it."

 "Deep down, Al cares too much about what people think," Julian suggested.
 They watched her enthuse over the rifle, then smile even broader as Hammond introduced her to a pistol that had the same sleek look.
 Presumably a gauss pistol?
 Whatever it was, Allison looked happier than she had in weeks as she looked it over, loaded it and swiss-cheesed a target with tight groupings to its emaciated chest and toothy face.